 - Unwanted or uneven spaces.

 What does getting porcelain veneers involve?Getting veneers usually requires two visits to complete the process, with little or no anesthesia required during the procedure.
 The teeth are prepared by lightly buffing and shaping the surface to allow for the thickness of the veneer.
 A mold or impression of the teeth is taken and a shade (color) will then be chosen by you and the dentist.

 On the second visit the teeth will be cleansed with special liquids to achieve a durable bond.
 Bonding cement is then placed between the tooth and veneer and a special light beam is used to harden and set the bond.
-You will receive care instructions for veneers.
+At our Campbell dental office, you will receive care instructions for veneers.
 Proper brushing, flossing and regular dental visits will aid in the life of your new veneers.

 Teeth whitening (or bleaching) is a simple, non-invasive dental treatment used to change the color of natural tooth enamel and is an ideal way to enhance the beauty of your smile.
 Because having whiter teeth has now become the number one aesthetic concern of most patients, there are a number of ways to whiten teeth.
 The most popular method is using a home teeth whitening system that will whiten teeth dramatically.
 Since teeth whitening only works on natural tooth enamel, it is important to evaluate replacement of any old fillings, crowns, etc. Replacement of any restorations will be done after bleaching so they will match the newly bleached teeth.

 Teeth whitening is not permanent.
 A touch-up may be needed every several years, and more often if you smoke, drink coffee, tea, or wine.

 - Fluorosis (excessive fluoridation during tooth development).

 - Stained teeth due to medications (tetracycline, etc.).